geoschem/gc-cloud-infrastructure/README.md

-# cloud-benchmarks
+# gc-cloud-infrastructure
-This repository is used for the automation and deployment of benchmarks to the cloud
+This repository is used for the automation and deployment of aws infrastructure to the cloud
+## Projects this repository handles
+- aws infrastructure related to the automation of GCClassic and GCHP benchmarks
+- infrastructure for syncing input data to the cloud

 ## Setting up your development environment
 ## Pre-requisites